Samasaur1/TyperTool/README.md

 ![Demo](https://github.com/Samasaur1/TyperTool/raw/master/typer-demo.gif)

 Note: Due to this being online, this GIF has probably been slowed down.
-To view it at full speed, you can download it, or just install TyperTool and try it out.
+To view it at full speed, you can download the `.mov` version [here](https://github.com/Samasaur1/TyperTool/raw/master/typer-demo.mov).